ElCuervas/Plusit/README.md

 ![Simulador-proceso](Assets/wireframe/Simulador%20de%20sueldo/Simulador-Resultado.png)

-##HD Screens
+## 9. HD Screens

-** Authentication Flow: Accessible Login
+### Authentication Flow: Initial & Saved Login

 ![Login](Assets/HD/Login1.png)

 ![Login2](Assets/HD/Login2.png)

-**The UX Challenge:**Seasonal agricultural workers often have low digital literacy, frequently forget complex alphanumeric passwords, and struggle with small native keyboards on low-end devices.
+**The UX Challenge:** Seasonal agricultural workers often struggle with complex alphanumeric passwords and small native device keyboards.
+This leads to login fatigue, input errors, and frustration, especially on low-end devices with damaged screens.

 **Our Solution:**
+* **Standard Login (Screen 1):** We replaced the traditional email requirement with the Chilean National ID (RUT) and a simple 4-digit PIN.
+This aligns with highly accessible mental models (similar to local banking apps like BancoEstado) and drastically reduces the cognitive load required to access the platform.
+* **Fast Login & Custom Keypad (Screen 2):** When the "Recordarme" (Remember me) feature is activated, the app recognizes the user's device.
+Upon returning, the user is greeted personally (e.g., "Don Héctor") along with their profile picture.
+To completely eliminate the friction of invoking a native mobile keyboard, we integrated a custom, oversized numeric keypad directly into the UI.
+This "Fat-Finger Friendly" design ensures error-free input for workers with tired hands.